 commissions, dismissal pay, bonuses, vacation and sick leave pay, and compensation in kind.

-programs.
-The legally required portion consists primarily of Federal old age and survivors’ insurance,
+The legally required portion consists primarily of federal old age and survivors’ insurance,

 unemployment compensation, and workers’ compensation.
 Payments for voluntary programs include all